 A backup is a copy of a geodatabase that can be restored if a problem occurs.
-Desktop and workgroup geodatabases use SQL Server simple backup and recovery.
+Geodatabases on database servers use SQL Server simple backup and recovery.

 The simple backup and recovery model uses full database backups.
 It requires the least administration since you do not have to administer transaction log backups and log space.
 However, in the simple backup and recovery model, data is recoverable only to the most recent backup.
 Changes made since the last database backup are lost.

 How often you perform backups depends on how often the data changes.
 Your backup schedule should be determined by how much data you feel you can stand to lose.
 Plan your backups for specific times, such as putting them on the same schedule as your operating system or file backups.
 If you want to perform backups more frequently, schedule them to occur when others are not accessing the geodatabase, perhaps at the end of the day.

 Only a geodatabase administrator or server administrator can create a geodatabase backup.

 Always make a backup before upgrading a geodatabase or the SQL Server Express instance.

 - Log in as a server administrator or geodatabase administrator, start ArcMap, and open the Catalog window.

 - Double-click the database server that contains the geodatabase for which you want to create a backup.

 - Right-click the geodatabase for which you want to create a backup file, click Administration, and click Backup.

 - Type a name for your backup file in the Backup name text box.